ady7ady7/career-log/README.md

 - Followed up with a very similar scraping code scraping3-selenium, to practice and scrape the leaderboard of new TV shows from Filmweb (20 mins)
 - Created my first visual in Power BI on my own (cofeereport1.pbix.), using a dataset from Kaggle - I chose a very simple dataset on purpose, just to practise the basics and ground my knowledge about basic visualization types.
 I tried to make it accessible and present data in an understandable format.
 (2hr)
 - As life just presented a real use-case for a scraper, I spent another 1+ hr to figure out how to scrap data from Otodom - it's not finished yet in a form I want it, but I might finish soon - the issue now is to operate with multiple windows, and maybe also create limits to not get blocked (1hr)

+10.10.2025
+- Set of questions and an exercise from my SQL course - today's focus was on extracting date parts from timestamps - I used EXTRACT(MONTH from x) = 5, but you can also use date_part('month', x) = 5; It wasn't that difficult once I found that, but also they wanted me to find the 2nd person, not the first, and out of rush I chose wrong answer, intuitively thinking it's all about the first person who created an account.
+(30 mins)
+- Followed up with Datalemur exercise - Tesla Unfinished Parts Easy task - that was really easy - it took me literally a minute to solve - the easiest so far, perhaps because it was directly related to extracting data (2 mins)
+- Today's a busy day and it might be difficult to do much more, writing this just in case.